Last Updated on

 - Cover with a plastic lid or plate, and weigh down so that the contents stay under the brine.

-- If using smaller (quart) jars, find a small glass jar (filled with water) that closely fits inside the diameter of the jar.
-No need to insert a plate or lid if using smaller jars.
+- If using quart-sized jars, use a small batch fermentation glass or ceramic weights, or find a small glass jar (filled with water) that closely fits inside the diameter of the jar.

-- Cover jar(s) with a cloth and rubber band to keep flies out.
+- Cover jar(s) with a cloth and rubber band to keep flies out (or secure with fermentation airlock device).